Godda Thermal Power Station

-Godda Thermal Power Station is an under construction coal based power plant.
+Godda Thermal Power Station is a coal power plant dedicated for electricity export to Bangladesh.
 It is located in Godda district, Jharkhand, India.
-The power generation capacity of the power plant is 1,600 megawatts.
-This power plant is under construction under an agreement between the Government of India and Bangladesh.
-The thermal power plant will produce electricity from December, 2022.
+The power generation capacity is 1,600 MW.
+The plant was built under an agreement between the Government of India and Bangladesh.

 History

 In February 2016, Adani Power had applied for terms of reference to build a 1,600 MW coal-based power plant in Godda district.

 The terms of reference were approved in July 2016.
 The project was given environmental clearance on 31 August 2017.

 Adani Power signed a MoU with the Bangladesh Power Development Board on 11 August 2016 to set up 2x800 MW thermal power plants in India on build-and-operate (BOO) basis.

 Capacity

-It has an installed capacity of 1,600 Mega Watts.

 Fuel

 The thermal power plant will use imported coal as fuel.
 The company plans to procure coal under long-term contracts from countries like Indonesia, South Africa and Australia.
 Finally known that coal will supply from Australia's Carmichael mine for the power plant at Godda.
 The imported coal will be unloaded from ships at Dhamra port in Odisha and transported to the power plant by rail.
 An estimated 7-9 million tonnes of coal will be required annually.